Driver Assistance & the Path of Most Resistance

 What is the sequence of buttons to push?

-How do I adjust the speed, the ability to lock onto / avoid the car in front of me?
+How do I adjust the speed - and the ability to lock onto / avoid the car in front of me?

 Doesn’t it automatically set to a safe distance from the car in front?